 “Happy are the pure in heart, who repel unconsciously, by that very cleanness of their inner nature, the dark spirits of evil.
 For verily they have no other weapons of defense but that inborn goodness and purity.
 Mediumism, as practiced in our days, is a more undesirable gift than the robe of Nessus.”
 (Vol. 1, p.
 487-488)

-SOME RELATED ARTICLES: The Danger and Deception of Channelling, The Psychic is not the Spiritual, The Whitewashing of Black Magic, The Two Paths, Higher Kundalini and Lower Kundalini, The Third Eye and the Pineal Gland, Beware of the Star Rishis, Theosophy warns against Ceremonial Magic, “My Law” – Theosophy in a Poem, Helpful Hints for Spiritual Progress, Meditation Advice, 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, The Masters and Madame Blavatsky, Praise for H.P.
+SOME RELATED ARTICLES: The Danger and Deception of Channelling, The Psychic is not the Spiritual, The Whitewashing of Black Magic, The Two Paths, Theosophy on Kundalini: The Serpent Power and Mystic Fire, The Third Eye and the Pineal Gland, Beware of the Star Rishis, Theosophy warns against Ceremonial Magic, “My Law” – Theosophy in a Poem, Helpful Hints for Spiritual Progress, Meditation Advice, 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, The Masters and Madame Blavatsky, Praise for H.P.
 Blavatsky and Theosophy, Responding to Lies about H.P.
 Blavatsky, Words from The Masters about H.P.
 Blavatsky, Who wrote “The Secret Doctrine”?, and Who are you, Madame Blavatsky?